-Percentage of individuals who completed treatment from Mississippi Tobacco Quitline and remained abstinent from tobacco at the end of the seven-month program (Source: IQH) 20.8% Percentage of current smokers among public middle school students (2010 Mississippi Youth Tobacco Survey) 5.7% Percentage of current smokers among public high school students (2010 Mississippi Youth Tobacco Survey) 19.7% Percentage of current smokers among adults 18 years and older (2010 BRFSS) 22.9%
+Percentage of individuals who completed treatment from Mississippi Tobacco Quitline and remained abstinent from tobacco at the end of the seven-month program (Source: IQH) 36.5% Percentage of current smokers among public middle school students (2012 Mississippi Youth Tobacco Survey) 5.1% Percentage of current smokers among public high school students (2012 Mississippi Youth Tobacco Survey) 18.1% Percentage of current smokers among adults 18 years and older (2012 BRFSS) 21.9%

-- Increase the total number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline by 5%. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties. - Increase the percentage of youth and adults who recall seeing or hearing advertisements or commercials that tell people not to smoke or use tobacco.
+- Serve at least 6,700 individuals completing the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties.

-- Increase the total number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline by 5%. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties. - Increase the percentage of youth and adults who recall seeing or hearing advertisements or commercials that tell people not to smoke or use tobacco.
+- Maintain the total number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline at 6,700. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties.

-- Increase the total number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline by 5%. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties. - Increase the percentage of youth and adults who recall seeing or hearing advertisements or commercials that tell people not to smoke or use tobacco.
+- Increase the number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties.

-- Increase the total number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline by 5%. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties. - Increase the percentage of youth and adults who recall seeing or hearing advertisements or commercials that tell people not to smoke or use tobacco.
+- Increase the number of individuals who have completed the intake process for OTC-funded tobacco cessation intervention at the Mississippi Tobacco Quitline. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties.

-- Increase the total number of individuals who have completed the intake process for OTC-funded tobacco cessation interventions at the Mississippi Tobacco Quitline by 5%. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties. - Increase the percentage of youth and adults who recall seeing or hearing advertisements or commercials that tell people not to smoke or use tobacco.
+- Increase the number of individuals who have completed the intake process for OTC-funded tobacco cessation interventions at the Mississippi Tobacco Quitline. - Maintain and evaluate Mississippi Tobacco Free Coalitions in all 82 counties.